This post contains affiliate links.

 How to make Chocolate Peanut Butter Cake:

-Bake for 30-35 minutes or until a toothpick comes out clean.
-Cool in pan for 10 minutes then invert onto cooling racks to cool completely.
+Bake at 350°F for 30–35 minutes, or until a toothpick comes out clean.
+Cool for 10 minutes in pans, then transfer to wire racks to cool completely.
+Slice each cake layer in half horizontally to make four thin layers.

 Chocolate Peanut Butter Cake